Dying, Death

 Angela Gutzer

-Angela is transitioning from her 11-year career as a veterinarian to pursue her passion for holistic deathcaring of people and pets.
-She currently works as a locum at various locations throughout BC.
+Angela has transitioned from her 12-year career as a veterinarian to pursue her passion for holistic death caring of pets.
+She occasionally still works as a locum at various locations throughout BC.
 Angela has a particular interest in guiding families through the home funeral process.
 Angela completed ITM’s extensive Contemplative End of Life Care Program.

 250 267 4636

-Cariboo Community Deathcaring Network and Natural Burial in BC will continue to keep you up to date on the progress of establishing a Natural Burial Ground in Williams Lake, British Columbia.
+Cariboo Community Deathcare and Natural Burial in BC will continue to keep you up to date on the progress of establishing a Natural Burial Ground in Williams Lake, British Columbia.

 We have identified that Green Burial options are a priority for many residents of Williams Lake and the Central Cariboo.
 Currently, there are just two disposition options available at the Williams Lake Municipal Cemetery.
 The cemetery offers cremation or a traditional casket burial with a mandatory fiberglass vault.